 Google owns the two biggest search engines in the world: #1 is their very own Google.com search engine, which they created.
 And #2 is YouTube, which Google purchased in 2006.
-In other words, there’s a heck of a lot of folks who use YouTube to find information.
+In other words, there’s a heck of a lot of folks who use Google properties to find information and learn new things.

 In retrospect, it was obviously a smart idea for Google to buy YouTube.
 But it represents an even bolder vision when you realize that when they shelled out $1.65B to make the purchase, YouTube wasn’t making any money.
 In fact, it was losing a ton of money (worse than owning a boat).
 And furthermore, YouTube wasn’t anticipated to make money for years.